 Nowadays, with the growing consciousness among Chinese consumer about the importance of regular eye checkup and proper eye protection, the eyewear market is rapidly developed over the year.
 The glasses are perceived as an accessory of fashion, which motivates consumers to buy multiple products from eyewear for more fashionable or better quality options.

 The glasses market is subdivided in many important areas: there are the classical glasses, sunglasses and contact lenses.
-The retail sales glasses in China increased by about 6% to RMB69.9 billion in 2016.
-Sales of sunglasses also showed the fastest growth about 7% increase.
+In 2018, the total Chinese eyewear market volume was 64 billion yuan, an increasing by 6% compared to the previous year.

 The rate of myopia occurrence in primary schools, junior high schools, and senior high schools is 25%, 70%, and 85% respectively, due to important hours of classes in schools as well as the excessive use of electronic devices, such as computers, tablets and smartphones.